adityaathalye/shite/README.md

 ## Hot-reloaded workflow

-The hot-reloaded workflow expects that the website be open in a browser tab, and that the tab be visible.
+The hot-reloaded workflow expects the website to be open in a browser tab, and that the site's tab be visible.
 It won't work if the site is open but the tab is not active.

 First, open Mozilla Firefox and navigate to, say, the content/index.html page (file:///path/to/content/index.html).